cancel icon

 >

-Lumbar canal stenosis occurs when the spinal canal narrows, crowding the nerves in your lower back.
+Lumbar canal stenosis, also known as lumbar spinal stenosis, occurs when the spinal canal narrows, crowding the nerves in your lower back.
 The hallmark symptom is leg pain triggered by standing or walking, relieved by sitting or leaning forward.
 Most cases respond well to conservative treatment, though surgery is an option if symptoms severely limit your daily life.

 What is lumbar canal stenosis?